 Based on this analysis, interfaces can be refactored and the application logic can be redesigned to reduce the number of remote calls.
 Possible approaches are to combine the logic of several methods or the usage of data container where before several calls were required for passing around objects.
 The creation of data locality also helps to reduce remote calls as data is available where it is needed.
 Especially when data is read, the usage of caches can massively improve performance and scalability.
 It is essential to already consider service distribution and the implied communication early in software design if it is or will become a requirement.

 Anti Pattern: Big Messages

 When invoking remote services this always implies data to be exchanged via different protocols.
 In case of SOAP this is XML or in case of RMI it is binary data.
-With most technologies data of objects or the objects themselves are exchanged.
-This serialisation is happening in most cases “under the hood” deep in the remoting implementation.
-The overhead of serialisation is proportional to the size of the transferred objects.
+With most technologies, data of objects or the objects themselves are exchanged.
+This serialization is happening in most cases “under the hood” deep in the remoting implementation.
+The overhead of serialization is proportional to the size of the transferred objects.

 Anti Pattern: Distributed Deployment

 Distributed J EE often results from the segmentation of an application into services and a number of deployment units which then get deployed within a number of application servers.
 This distribution has advantages like looser coupling of components which allows that new releases of one deployment package don’t necessarily require the redeployment of other components.
 Another possibility is to be able to better scale as massively-used services can be deployed on separate hardware or be deployed multiple times.